Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Discussion}

 Table \ref{tab:iid_summary} provides a summary of the best results obtained for each dataset using 250 labels per class and compares the performances with fully supervised training with an equal amount of labelled samples.
-Additionally, the table shows the results obtained with fully supervised learning using all the data including their labels from the original dataset.
+Additionally, the table shows the results obtained with fully supervised learning using all the data, including their labels from the original dataset.
 For FER13, the semi-supervised method achieves an 8.83\% improvement over fully supervised training with the same amount of labelled data (250 labels per class, for a total of 1750 out of 28K images) and is only 2.16\% lower than fully supervised training with all labelled data (28K images).
 Similarly, for RAF-DB, the semi-supervised method obtains a 10.98\% improvement over fully supervised training with an equal amount of labelled samples (250 labels per class, for a total of 1750 out of 12k images) and is only 3.62\% lower than fully supervised training with all samples being labelled (12K images).
 Finally, for AffectNet, the semi-supervised method achieves a 10.98\% improvement over the fully supervised training with the same amount of labelled data (250 labels per class, for a total of, 1750 out of 284k images) and is only 3.66\% lower than the fully supervised training with all labelled data.
 Based on this summary, we can conclude that semi-supervised methods are able to achieve a significant improvement over fully supervised training with the same amount of labelled data, and can achieve comparable performance to fully supervised training on large amounts of labelled samples.
+Finally, we show the results for using all the labelled data along with ID unlabelled data.
+While the unlabelled set is the same size as the labelled set, training in a semi-supervised setting provides improvement over fully-supervised learning.